Skip to content

 MemoryAllocatedMB Allocated memory to the cluster.
 Use Case: Monitor cluster progress Unit: Count

 PendingDeletionBlocks Number of data blocks marked for deletion.
-Use Case: Monitor cluster progress, monitor cluster health Unit: Count
+Use Case: Monitor cluster progress, Monitor cluster health Unit: Count

 UnderReplicatedBlocks Number of data blocks that need to be replicated one or more times.
-Use Case: Monitor cluster progress, monitor cluster health Unit: Count
+Use Case: Monitor cluster progress, Monitor cluster health Unit: Count

 DfsPendingReplicationBlocks

 CapacityRemainingGB Remaining HDFS disk capacity.
-Use Case: Monitor cluster progress, monitor cluster health Unit: Count
+Use Case: Monitor cluster progress, Monitor cluster health Unit: Count

 Objects